erikvullings/rest-easy-loki/README.md

 ### Uploading files

 You can use the `upload` folder for uploading files to a (automatically created) CONTEXT folder, if enabled on start-up using the `-u` instruction.
 Test it via `curl -F "file=@filename.jpg" http://localhost:3030/upload/:CONTEXT`.
-Files will be served `http://localhost:3030/`.
+Files will be served from `http://localhost:3030/:CONTEXT/ORG_FILENAME`.
+When uploading the same filename in the same context, the previous version will be overwritten.
+No index file is created, so the contents of the locally created folders are not visible externally.
+Also note that the CONTEXT supports sub-folders too.

 ### Socket.io support